 We would advise that you read more on the webpage of UKCISA regarding EEA Students and CSI.

-3. Can Immigration Service team help me apply for a residence card?
+2. Can Immigration Service team help me apply for a UK residence card?

-The Immigration Service team is not currently offering face-to-face appointments for applications of a residence card, however, this service is commercially available by many solicitors' firms.
+The Immigration Service team is not currently offering face-to-face appointments for applications of a UK residence card but this service is commercially available by many solicitors' firms.

 Useful information can be found on various websites: